Mets may move Asdrubal Cabrera to second base u...

 Mets may move Asdrubal Cabrera to second base upon return from DL

-...
-Met the last two seasons.
-Jose Reyes would continue to play shortstop if the Mets were to go through with the position change.
-Cabrera would displace T.J.
-Riv ...
+... ively as a Met the last two seasons. would continue to play shortstop if the Mets were to go through with the position change.
+Cabrera would displace , who ha ...

 Tweets